Employee Experience

 Creating an Exceptional Employee Experience During a Time of Economic Uncertainty

-Employee experience is a concept that sometimes gets neglected or thought of as “too fuzzy”.
-However, exceptional leaders know that employee experience directly impacts the business’s bottom line across areas such as productivity, the effectiveness of onboarding, absenteeism, and employee turnover.
+Employee experience is a concept that sometimes gets neglected or thought of as "too fuzzy."
+However, exceptional leaders know that employee experience directly impacts the business's bottom line across areas such as productivity, onboarding effectiveness, absenteeism, and employee turnover.

 It is no secret that exceptional employee experience can help you save money.
-Low engagement costs the global economy an estimated US$7.8 trillion and accounts for 11% of GDP globally.
+Low engagement costs the global economy an estimated $7.8 trillion, accounting for 11% of GDP globally.

-As Gallup puts it, “Well-being at work isn’t at odds with anyone’s agenda.”
+As Gallup puts it, "Well-being at work isn't at odds with anyone's agenda."
 AllVoices offers an engagement calculator that lets companies calculate their estimated savings by improving employee experience at their company.
-A company of 100 employees can be losing half a million dollars by not paying attention to employee experience, and these are the conservative estimates.
+A company of 100 employees can lose half a million dollars by not paying attention to employee experience; these are conservative estimates.
 Regrettable attrition is particularly costly for most companies and roles.
-If an employee leaves within the first two years, an employer can lose 50-150% of an employee’s salary.
+If an employee leaves within the first two years, an employer can lose 50-150% of an employee's salary.

 More importantly, creating an exceptional employee experience can help your company make more money.
-Companies with exceptional employee experience report 23% higher profits.
+Companies with outstanding employee experience report 23% higher profits.
 Why?
 Three reasons:

 1. Lower absenteeism and turnover